amnahira95/csy1018-assign1/README.md

 ![CV](images/cv-wireframe.jpg)

+This is the wireframe for the CV page, as you can see I have one row and 2 columns, I will be adding a flexbox.
+All the other content is still the same just the content of the columns changes; I will be having subheadings and text in these 3 columns and rows.

 #### CV page (mobile version) ####

 ![CV](images/cv-mv.jpg)

+This is the mobile version of my CV page as you can see the height has increased and the width has reduced.
+This is why I will also add a media query, which will make my columns go into row.
+So they are easily visible on a mobile version as well.

 #### Contact page (contact.html) ####

 ![Contact](images/contact-wireframe.jpg)

+This is the wireframe of my contact page, I have added a form only.
+All the other content remains the same.

 #### Contact page (mobile version) ####

 ![Contact](images/contact-mv.jpg)

+This is the mobile version, all the content stays the same just the layout changes and the screen size goes smaller.

 ## Test plan ##